Boundedness questions for Calabi-Yau threefolds: Proof of Theorem 0.3 for cases (1) and (2)

 \begin{thm} If $\rho (X) =2$, the cubic and linear forms are known and there is exactly one (unknown) rigid non-movable surface $E$, then boundedness holds.

 \begin{proof} Throughout the proof, we may assume that $X$ is general in moduli.
-Given the data, we will show that there are only finitely many possibilities for the class of $E$, and that finitely many integral classes $L$ may be found at least one of which will be movable.
-Boundedness will then follow from Proposition 1.1 and Theorem 5.6.
+We may also assume that the component $P^\circ$ of the positive index cone that contains the \Kahler cone has been specified, with closure denoted by $P$.
+Given these data, we prove that finitely many integral classes $M$ may be found, where for each $X$ at least one such $M$ will be big with $h^0 (X, \O_X (M)) >1$.
+The result follows by applying Proposition 6.1.

+To exhibit these divisors $M$, we shall find a finite set of integral divisors $D \in P^\circ$ such that, for a given threefold $X$, one of these classes will satisfy $D^2\cdot E \ge 0$.
+Then by Lemma 4.3, for a very ample divisor $H$ generic in its linear system, we have $D|_H$ is nef.
+Applying Proposition 4.1, $D$ is big and we can find an integer $m>0$, depending on the given data and $D$, such that $h^0 (X, \O_X (mD)) >1$.
+For such a divisor $D$ we can set $M = mD$.
+In the proof below, there will be a finite number of cases, and in each case there may be a finite number of subcases, for instance involving the choice of the class $E$ from a finite set of possibilities, and in each of these subcases we will show how to choose a suitable divisor class $D$ which works.